VILLA STEINER ENRICHMENT PROGRAM | Seminar 1

 OUTCOME

-Orientation toward freedom and responsibility as lived capacities across work, relationships, and adversity.
+Orientation toward freedom and responsibility as lived capacities across work and relationships.

 Action Learning